ragkasi/BreatheSafe/README.md

 - **General Debugging:**
   - Use verbose logging (`--debug` or `--info` flags) with Maven and Docker for more detailed error messages.

+- **Ngrok Tunnel:**
+  - Verify that your ngrok configuration includes a valid authtoken and that the reusable URL is correctly specified.
+If the tunnel does not connect, check the logs using docker compose logs ngrok.

 By following these troubleshooting steps and next steps for improvements, you can iteratively refine your application toward a production-ready state.